hl7au/au-fhir-base/input/pagecontent/sexgender.md

 The guidance below addresses how sex, gender, and related concepts can be structured in FHIR and conformant to AU Base.

 ### Administrative Gender (Patient.gender)
-AU Base supports representation and exchange of [Administrative Gender](https://hl7.org/fhir/R4/patient.html#gender) using the [Patient.gender](https://hl7.org/fhir/R4/patient-definitions.html#Patient.gender) element in:
+AU Base supports representation and exchange of [Administrative Gender](https://hl7.org/fhir/R4/patient.html#gender),  i.e. the basic [Patient.gender](https://hl7.org/fhir/R4/patient-definitions.html#Patient.gender) property, in:
 - [AU Base Patient](StructureDefinition-au-patient.html)

 In AU Base, the `Patient.gender` value is regarded as a Recorded Sex or Gender.
 If assertions regarding the nature of the `Patient.gender` value are required, a single instance of the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension can be included with these assertions and its `genderElementQualifier` subelement set to a value of "true".